open-dis/open-dis-java/README.md

 ### Maven

-There are two repositories where Open DIS can be gotten; JitPack and Maven Central.
+There are two repositories where Open DIS can be found; JitPack and Maven Central.
 Read below before making a choice.

 #### JitPack